sbscully/functo/README.md

 # Functo

-Functo is a dynamic module for defining composable method objects in ruby.
+Functo is a dynamic module for composable method objects in ruby.

 It turns this: